EmnaDebbabi/Client-scoring-system-for-a-bank/README.md

 <ul>
 <li> KNN:

-Now , we tried KNN(nearest neighbor) method to find the suitable model for our dataset. </li>
+KNN(nearest neighbor) method to find the suitable model for our dataset. </li>

 <li> CART: